pedro-pgam/My-Projects/flask-api-users/README.md

-# API de Usuários com Flask
+# User API with Flask

-API simples de CRUD de usuários usando Flask.
+Simple CRUD API for users using Flask.